Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 • Esports

-Alongside all of Underdog's offerings, they also feature cricket, NASCAR, WNBA, trucks, lacrosse, Korean baseball, frisbee golf, and some offbeat specials like competitive eating (think hot dog eating contests).
+PrizePicks also features a wide range of niche sports, including cricket, NASCAR, WNBA, trucks, lacrosse, Korean baseball, frisbee golf, and some offbeat specials like competitive eating (think hot-dog-eating contests).

 Banking & Payouts – Winner: Tie